jplehr/CGCollector/README.md

 # CGCollector

-Clang-based call graph collector for PIRA.
+Utility tool to build a whole-program call graph for use with the PIRA tool.